Decoding the Meaning Behind “Verbatim” – A Closer Look at Mother Mother’s Lyrics

 The song ends on an energetic note, “I am the rooster in the morning, I’m the cock of the day, I’m the boxer in the briefs, I’m a 12 ounce steak.”
 It’s like a rallying cry, embracing all these contradictory elements of masculinity and just being true to oneself.

-See also Decoding the Meaning Behind "Hey Now Hey Now" - A Closer Look at Crowded House's Lyrics
+See also Decoding the Meaning Behind "Float On" - A Closer Look at The Floaters's Lyrics

 Verbatim is such a rollercoaster ride of emotions for me – it’s raw, it’s real, it’s challenging.
 It shakes me up every time I listen to it.
 And maybe that’s the point.
 To shake us out of our complacency and make us question our preconceived notions.
 To urge us to be true to ourselves, no matter what society tells us.